Anne Tyler: Criticism

-In a recent interview, Tyler responded to such criticisms: "For one thing I think it is sort of true.
-I would say piss and vinegar for [Philip] Roth and for me milk and cookies.
+In a 2012 interview, Tyler responded to such criticisms: "For one thing I think it is sort of true.
+I would say: piss and vinegar for [Philip] Roth—and, for me, milk and cookies.
 I can't deny it ...
 [However] there's more edge under some of my soft language than people realize."
 Because almost all of Tyler's work covers the same territory—family and marriage relationships—and are located in the same setting, she has come under criticism for being repetitive and formulaic.
 Reviewing The Patchwork Planet, Kakutani states: "Ms. Tyler's earlier characters tended to be situated within a thick matrix of finely nuanced familial relationships that helped define both their dreams and their limitations; the people in this novel, in contrast, seem much more like lone wolves, pulled this way and that by the author's puppet strings ...
 Ms. Tyler's famous ability to limn the daily minutiae of life also feels weary and formulaic this time around ...
 As for the little details Ms. Tyler sprinkles over her story ... they, too, have a paint-by-numbers touch.
 They add up to a patchwork novel that feels hokey, mechanical ... and yes, too cute.

-Tyler has also been criticized for her male characters' "Sad Sack" nature and their "lack of testosterone."
-Tyler has disagreed with this criticism: "Oh that always bothers me so much.
+Tyler has also been criticized for her male characters' "Sad Sack" nature and their "lack of testosterone".
+Tyler has disagreed with this criticism: "Oh, that always bothers me so much.
 I don't think they are wimps.
-People are always saying we understand you write about quirky characters, and I think, isn't everybody quirky?
-If you look very closely at anybody you'll find impediments, women and men both."
+People are always saying, 'We understand you write about quirky characters,' and I think...
+'Isn't everybody quirky?
+If you look very closely at anybody, you'll find impediments—women and men both.'"